Michelle Park

 Have you ever thought of returning to Japan?

-Actually, when I was immigrating, my goal was to go to Japan, not to live in America.
+Actually, when I was immigrating, my goal was to go to Japan rather than live in America.
 After Korean independence, the U.S. Army Military Government in Korea (USAMGIK) and the Korean government banned Koreans from visiting Japan.
 Later, President Syngman Rhee (the first Korean president from 1948 to 1960) also didn’t let us go back to Japan.
 When World War II broke out, we sought refuge in Korea.
 It was after six or seven months that Korea was free from the Japanese regime.
 After the war, American troops came to Korea and withdrew the Japanese military, but Korean civilians were not allowed back to Japan.
 So my family was separated between Japan and Korea.
 Only the women of my family had come to Korea, and the men remained in Japan.
-So, I finally met my brother about 30 years later, when I visited Japan.
+I finally met my brother about 30 years later, when I visited Japan.
 So yeah, I actually came to America for the purpose of reuniting with family in Japan.
 I had almost forgotten about this.

-Also, since I was good at Japanese, I worked at the airport in Hawaii.
-Living in America was so tough that I was ready to return to Korea.
+I worked at the airport in Hawaii because I was good at Japanese.
+However, living in America was so tough that I was ready to return to Korea.
 My manager had guided me to sit down in a certain area to take a rest.
 Then an American guy came up to me and asked, ‘Are you always here at this time?’
-Apparently, he thought I was Japanese.
-It seems like I have a Japanese “vibe.”
+He apparently thought I was Japanese.
+It seems that I have a “Japanese vibe.”
 So he approached me, asking if I had any thoughts of working at the airport, and I said I would like a job.
 I worked at the duty-free shops there.
 While working here, I was even in my company’s newspaper because I sold items so well.
-I really enjoyed my job, and since my family was coming to Los Angeles, I ended up asking to be transferred here.
+I really enjoyed my job, and since my family was coming to Los Angeles, I ended up asking for a transfer.

-Having lived in both Hawaii and L.A., which do you think is better?
+Since you’ve lived in both Hawaii and L.A., which do you think is better?

 My time in Hawaii was quite lonely.
-There were a lot of tourists visiting.
-There were no singles coming — mostly couples.
+There were always a lot of tourists visiting.
+No singles were coming — mostly couples.
 Even the trees over there were grown in “couples.”
 The weather was also always like springtime.
-So although
+So although it was nice, I was a lot lonelier there.

 How did you take care of your parents?